 There are nearly 3,200 manufacturers involved in the food manufacturing industry in Malaysia and the industry accounts for nearly 10 percent of Malaysia's manufacturing output.
-In 2011, Malaysia exported food products worth \$6.7 billion to more than 200 countries, with an export value of \$4.4 billion for processed food.
+Processed foods are exported to more than 200 countries with an annual export value of \$4.2 billion.
+Major items exported included cocoa and cocoa preparations (\$1.2 billion), prepared cereal and flour preparations (\$490 million), and margarine and shortening (\$400 million).
 Food manufacturers operating in Malaysia include both Malaysian and multinational companies such as Nestle, Unilever, Cerebos, and Campbell Soup.